Functions

 The defer Keyword

-The defer keyword allows us to execute a function or line of code at the end of the current function's execution.
+The defer keyword schedules a function call or statement to execute at the end of the current function's execution.

 func main() {